Cristian9054/RNN_Control_TCLab/README.md

 # RNN_Control_TCLab
-Recurrent Neural Network Control of a TCLab
+Recurrent Neural Network Control of a TCLab.

 This repository contains the code used in the paper Recurrent Neural Networks Based Control of a Temperature Control Laboratory (JJAA sep 2022, update when its published).